otrv4/otrv4/otrv4.md

-Like OTRv3, OTRv4 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type `7 TLV`, which they attach to a Data Message.
+Like OTRv3, OTRv4 defines an additional symmetric key that can be derived by the communicating parties for use of application-specific purposes, such as file transfer, voice encryption, etc. When one party wishes to use the extra symmetric key, they create a type 7 TLV, which they attach to a Data Message.
 The extra symmetric key itself is then derived using the same `chain_key` used to compute the message encryption key used to protect the Data Message.
 It is, therefore, derived by calculating `KDF_1(0x26 || 0xFF || chain_key)`.

-Upon receipt of the Data Message containing the type `7 TLV`, the recipient will compute the extra symmetric key in the same way.
+Upon receipt of the Data Message containing the type 7 TLV, the recipient will compute the extra symmetric key in the same way.
 Note that the value of the extra symmetric key is not contained in the TLV itself.

-If more keys are wished to be derived from this already calculated extra symmetric key, this can be done by taking the index from the TLV list received in the data message and the context received in `7 TLV` (the 4-byte indication of what this symmetric key will be used for), and use them as inputs to a KDF:
+If more keys are wished to be derived from this already calculated extra symmetric key, this can be done by taking the index from the TLV list received in the data message and the context received in 7 TLV (the 4-byte indication of what this symmetric key will be used for), and use them as inputs to a KDF:

 ```